adityakamath1997/SpeakerLens-AI-Powered-Transcript-Analysis/README.md

    streamlit run app.py
    ```
    - Upload an MP3 file to start processing.
 The app will transcribe, analyze, and visualize the audio insights.
+   - A sample meeting audio file with multiple speakers is included in the samples folder to help you quickly test out the app’s features.
+Just upload the sample file and see the app in action.
+Alternatively, feel free to download and use any other audio file of your choice.

 ## 📁 Directory Structure